jdharveng/deeplexia/README.md

 ## Process

-<iframe src="https://giphy.com/embed/NFA61GS9qKZ68" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/reading-dot-strategies-NFA61GS9qKZ68">via GIPHY</a></p>

 1. We scraped https://emojipedia.org to obtain descriptions of emojis and use this to create Emoji Embeddings.
 Find the code for this in the [Emojipedia folder](Emojipedia).

-2. [I.Text2Emoji.ipynb](Embeddings/I.Text2Emoji.ipynb) is the first experiment using spacy 'en_core_web_lg' to directly compute the similarity between Emoji description and nouns of children's book
+2. [I.Text2Emoji.ipynb](Embeddings/I.Text2Emoji.ipynb) is the first experiment using spacy 'en_core_web_lg' to directly compute the similarity between Emoji description and nouns of children's book.

+3. In [II.EmojiCluster.ipynb](Embeddings/II.EmojiCluster.ipynb) you can find the code to get a Emoji Embedding using the average of Glove word vectors for each of words in the emoji description.
+We used this averaging method to get setence embeddings and compute cosine similarities.
+T-SNE is used to plot the emoji embedding vectors.
+Cluster analysis is performed using K-means and the emoji categories in preparation for input into a classfier.
+[III.OtherEmbeddings.ipynb](Embeddings/III.OtherEmbeddings.ipynb) contains experiments with spacmoji and Zalando Flair Transformers.

+4. See [TensorFlowHub](Embeddings/TensorFlowHub) and [LSTMs](Embeddings/LSTMs) to see examples of training a classifier with the emoji description to predict the emoji category.
+This is then tested on sentences from books.